-An unregulated DC supply is provided on the Masterweigh board, which can be used to energise the analog loops and the external pulse counter.
+An unregulated DC supply is provided on the Masterweigh board, which can be used for energisation of the analog loops and the external pulse counting device.

 This supply provides a nominal 28V DC and is isolated from the Masterweigh ground.
 Links are provided on the board to enable this supply to energise either or both the analog outputs.